 In 1744, the English trader, James Adair, guided a pack train of trade goods into the Chickasaw Nation and began to do business with the tribe.
 He would maintain a friendly relationship with them for the next two decades.
 When he departed from the Chickasaw for the last time in 1768, he took with him a book-length manuscript that he was determined to see published.
 In more than 500 pages, Adair’s manuscript contained a wealth of information about the tribe.
 Adair stated that the Chickasaw had four contiguous settlements, each having several villages within them.
 Their townsites were described as sophisticated, they practiced agriculture, and possessed a highly developed ruling system complete with laws and religion

-However, the warlike Chickasaw claimed other territory far beyond the narrow limits of their villages, land that extended north to the confluence of the Ohio with the Tennessee Rivers, as well as a large area north of the Tennessee River to the ridge between Duck and Cumberland Rivers and south to the Tennessee River.
+However, the warlike Chickasaw claimed other territories far beyond the narrow limits of their villages, land that extended north to the confluence of the Ohio with the Tennessee Rivers, as well as a large area north of the Tennessee River to the ridge between Duck and Cumberland Rivers and south to the Tennessee River.

 According to other reports, there was also an outlying colony of Chickasaw who dwelt on the Savannah River nearly opposite Augusta, Georgia, but trouble with the Creek tribe drove them westward again.